Dark theme

 4. Focus on Key Findings

 Your thesis defense should highlight the most important findings of the research.
+Support your findings with clear evidence and emphasize the unique contribution your research makes to the field.
 This is what the committee is most interested in, so be sure to focus on these points rather than getting lost in the details.

 Road Map